section-engineering-education/engineering-education/content/articles/custom-pagination-using-django-rest-framework/index.md

 For this article will use the Pycharm IDE, use this [page](https://www.jetbrains.com/pycharm/download/#section=windows) to download and install it on your machine.

 ### Pagination
 This is the process of splitting the content of a website or web application into discrete pages to make it more efficient to use and read when working with huge lists of data.
 Python Django comes with a pre-built class, **Paginator** for creating the paginations and managing the paginated data using the default styles.
-The process can be done either with **Class-Based Views** or **Function-Based Views** as will be discussed in the tutorial.
+This process can be done either with **Class-Based Views** or **Function-Based Views** or sometimes one may use the **Django REST Framework** to customize and modify the pagination format, as will be discussed in this tutorial.
-Sometimes, one may want to customize and modified the pagination format, this is made possible using **Django REST Framework** which includes support for customized pagination styles.
-This pagination API may handle links that are embedded in the response's text or URLs that are contained in response headers like `Content-Range `or `Link`.

 This splitting of web data has its own advantages:
 - Increases content readability by making websites and web apps that are not overcrowded with content making it easier for visitors to focus on small content at a time.
 - Reduces server load as it is easier to get a small amount of data from the database than retrieving all the information at once which may slow page loading.